ewhac/blender-import-vs3d/object_format.md

-For each line describing a polygon, the final integer describes the polygon's surface color and attributes; the absolute value of this integer is used (negative values are allowed, indicating this polygon has detail polygons (discussed later)).
+For each line describing a polygon, the final integer describes the polygon's surface color and attributes; the absolute value of this integer is used (negative values are allowed; a negative value indicates this polygon has detail polygons (discussed later)).
 Absolute values from 0 - 255 are "normal" color codes.
 Absolute values of 256 or greater are special surface codes.

 Attributes marked as v2.0 were introduced in VideoScape version 2.0, and are not available in v1.0.